ChefData/multinational-retail-data-centralisation49/README.md

 ## Usage instructions

 > [!NOTE]
-> It is assumed that you are a support engineer at AiCore and have the relevent credentials to download the data that has been stored in the different sources
+> It is assumed that you are a support engineer at AiCore and have the relevant credentials to download the data that has been stored in the different sources

 Follow these instructions to set up and install the project on your local machine.